 From the University of Auckland Library.

-Biographies of over 3,000 deceased New Zealanders who have made their mark on New Zealand.
+Biographies of over 3,000 deceased New Zealanders who have shaped New Zealand's culture and history.

 Coverage: 1854 - 1950